pawelHerm/beamJ/BeamJ/README.txt

 ********************************
-*  AtomicJ Version 1.4 *
+*  BeamJ Version 1.0 *
 ********************************

-23 January 2014
+15 September 2022

-(C) Copyright 2013 - 2014 by Pawel Hermanowicz.
+(C) Copyright 2022 by Pawel Hermanowicz and Jagiellonian University.

-AtomicJ is an application for analysis of Atomic Force Microscopy data, in particular extracting mechanical properties from force curves and analysis of AFM images.
+BeamJ is an application for analysis of Atomic Force Microscopy data, in particular extracting mechanical properties from force curves and analysis of AFM images.

-AtomicJ is licensed under the terms of the GNU General Public License (GPL).
+BeamJ is licensed under the terms of the GNU General Public License (GPL).
 A copy of the license is included in the distribution.

-Please note that AtomicJ  is distributed WITHOUT ANY WARRANTY;
+Please note that BeamJ is distributed WITHOUT ANY WARRANTY;
 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 Please refer to the license for details.